Keep your organization in compliance with the EEOC's regulations and avoid being part of the ADA litigation epidemic.

 Epstein Becker & Green, P.C.

-- Chair, employment law practice in Washington, D.C. and co-chair of the ADA and Public Accommodations Group for the national law firm of Epstein Becker & Green, P.C.
+- Senior partner in the employment law practice in Washington, D.C., and co-chair of the ADA and Public Accommodations Group for the national law firm of Epstein Becker & Green, P.C.

 - Adjunct professor at the George Washington University Law School

 - Named to The Best Lawyers in America and the Washington, D.C.
-Super Lawyers list and in Washington, D.C. and Baltimore’s Top-Rated Lawyers
+Super Lawyers, and Washington, D.C. and Baltimore Top-Rated Lawyers

 - Can be contacted at [email protected]